vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 UDP Scan
 ^^^^^^^^

-For a UDP Port Scan, we need to add -u flag which makes the format
+For a UDP Port Scan, we need to add -u flag which makes the format:

 ::